mdsalman18/FraudDetect-DeepML-XAI-FL/README.md

 Step:2 Install dependencies:
 pip install -r requirements.txt

+Python Version:
+This project is built and tested with Python 3.12.6.
+Make sure you're using the correct version for compatibility.

 Step3: Database Setup
 Make sure you have XAMPP or MySQL Workbench installed.Import the SQL file Locate the file frauddetect_transactions.sql in the project directory.Import it into your MySQL server (via phpMyAdmin or MySQL Workbench).Ensure your database credentials in the project match your MySQL setup.